-Star Wars Actress Carrie Fisher Dies After Heart Attack
+Star Wars Actress Carrie Fisher dies after heart attack

 Actress Carrie Fisher has died after suffering a massive heart attack last Friday.
 She was 60 years old.

-Fisher, who was known for her role as Princess Leia in the Star Wars franchise, starred in several films and TV shows and wrote books about her struggle with substance abuse, including the best seller, Postcards from the Edge.
-She went into cardiac arrest when she was flying from London, where she was promoting her new memoir, The Princess Diarist, to Los Angeles.
+Fisher, who was known for her role as Princess Leia in the Star Wars franchise, starred in several films and TV shows and wrote books about her struggle with substance abuse, including the bestseller Postcards from the Edge.
+She went into cardiac arrest when she was flying to Los Angeles from London, where she was promoting her new memoir, The Princess Diarist.
 She died in the hospital today.